 - The American College Preparatory Program (CPP), a non-baccalaureate diploma program.

 IC's Ain Aar campus holds two schools.
-The Lower School for students from nursery to Grade 3 and the Upper School for students from Grade 4 to Grade 9 inclusive.
+The lower school for students from nursery to Grade 3 and the upper school for students from Grade 4 to Grade 9.

-The Lower School has 385 students and the Upper School has just over 460 students each academic year.
+The lower school has 385 students and the upper school has just over 460 students every academic year.

-Both Ain Aar schools follow the same curriculum as applied in the Ras Beirut campus.
+Both Ain Aar schools follow the same curriculum as Ras Beirut.